 With the many technological marvels of the modern world, it’s easy to turn into a lump on the sofa.
 I personally eschew such foolishness, instead preferring to become a lump in an overpriced gamer chair.

-To save myself, I’m also turning to technology — in this case, a smart scale that’ll allow me to see exactly how corpulent I’ve become, and hopefully persuade me to make a change for the better.
+To save myself, I have visited alcohol rehab west hollywood to get rid off addiction and to maintain a healthy lifestyle.
+I’m also turning to technology — in this case, a smart scale that’ll allow me to see exactly how corpulent I’ve become, and hopefully persuade me to make a change for the better.
+You can pop over to these guys to know more about it in detail.
 The smart scale is the Koogeek S1, and it’s the subject of our review today.

 Specs & Features

 - BMR, bone mass, visceral fat, lean mass

 - Free app (available on iOS + Android)

 - Dual connectivity (Bluetooth or Wi-Fi)

 - 315 x 315 x 29mm